Women and HIV

 • Body shape changes: Some studies have found that women living with HIV experience different types of body shape changes than men.
 Women may experience more fat gain in their breasts and waists.

-• Weak bones: It is known that women in general are at increased risk of developing osteoporosis (weak bones) after menopause, but studies have also shown that living with HIV increases a person’s risk of weaker bones.
-This means both men and women living with HIV are at higher risk of osteoporosis.
+• Weak bones: It is known that women in general are more vulnerable to developing osteoporosis (weak bones) after menopause, but studies have also shown that living with HIV increases a person’s chances of developing of weaker bones.
+This means both men and women living with HIV are more vulnerable to osteoporosis.

 Differences in side effects between men and women may be due to interactions between HIV treatment and certain hormones.
 They may also be the result of women's smaller physical size.
 Standard doses of drugs are usually based on research in men.